beanumber/etl/cran-comments.md

 This is a new release, so there are no reverse dependencies yet.
 But I have several packages on GitHub that I will be submitting once this one is on CRAN.

+--

+Sorry about the `Authors@R` mistake.
+I was following [Hadley's alternate example](http://r-pkgs.had.co.nz/description.html#author), but I have corrected the problem.